aaparo/biomarkers/README.md

-# Estrazione biomarcatori e analisi dataset
+# Biomarkers and clustering
-Project developed in R, extraction of biomarkers and analysis of dataset and results
+Project developed in R, extraction of biomarkers and analysis of dataset (clustering, classification).